 He has conducted in many countries and his conducting repertoire is very large and varied, encompassing works from the Baroque period to Contemporary Music where he has been particularly active with over 100 British and World premieres to his credit.
 In London he has appeared at many venues including the South Bank Halls, Fairfield Halls, St John’s, Smith Square, St Martin-in-the-Fields, St James’s, Piccadilly as well as venues and festivals nationwide.
 Michael won many scholarships and awards.
 As a composer and performer he attended the International Courses for Contemporary Music in Darmstadt (Germany) and the Gaudeamus International Contemporary Music Festival in the Netherlands.

-He is now active as a conductor, cellist, teacher, coach and adjudicator.
+He is now active as a conductor, cellist, teacher, coach and adjudicator and is a member of the Plaegan Piano Trio.
 He has worked with an array of outstanding artists such as Leonid Gorokhov, Daniel Grimwood, Alan Brown, Nelly Miricioiu, Amy Dixon, Colin Bradbury and Sarah Connolly and most recently Peter Fisher, Raphael Wallfisch, Samantha Ward, Gabriella Dall’Olio, the Bach Choir and the Whitehall Choir.
 Amongst his most treasured collaborations however are his concerts with the legendary Turkish pianist Idil Biret whose playing is always a source of great inspiration and who in 2009 appeared with the orchestra in Istanbul’s Topkapi Palace to great critical acclaim.